devwithdee/french-quiz-game/README.md

 * [Website](#website)

 ## General info
-A quiz game to test your French.
+An accessible quiz game with 3 difficulty levels to test your French.

 ## Technologies
 Project is created with:
 * React.js
-* WebSpeechAPI
+* SpeechSynthesis API
 * Netlify

 ## Features